pusher/pusher-websocket-java/README.md

 Assuming you are using Eclipse, follow these steps:

+* If you have not used Eclipse and Maven together before (so you don't have an M2_REPO classpath variable configured):
-* Make a note of your Eclipse workspace location, for example `C:\Users\Phil\workspace`
+  * Make a note of your Eclipse workspace location, for example `/home/user/workspace`
-* In the root of the project execute `mvn -Declipse.workspace="<your workspace location>" eclipse:configure-workspace`, for example `mvn -Declipse.workspace="C:\Users\Phil\workspace" eclipse:configure-workspace`.
+  * In the root of the project execute `mvn -Declipse.workspace="<your workspace location>" eclipse:configure-workspace`.
 This will add an M2_REPO environment variable to your Eclipse workspace, which is required for the next step.
 * Still in the root of the project execute `mvn eclipse:clean eclipse:eclipse`.
 This will read the pom file to determine the dependencies and generate `.project` and `.classpath` files that point to those dependencies in your local Maven cache.

 You can now load the project in Eclipse by navigating to `Import project` and pointing it to the root directory of the project.